All 159 Wada Sanzo Colors

-Explore the complete collection of 159 harmonious colors from Wada Sanzo's original work.
-Each color has been carefully curated for its aesthetic beauty and ability to create balanced, visually appealing designs.
+Explore the complete collection of 159harmonious colors from Wada Sanzo's original work.
+Each color has been carefully selected for its aesthetic beauty and ability to create visually balanced designs.

 About Wada Sanzo's Color Dictionary

-This collection of 159 colors represents Wada Sanzo's lifetime dedication to understanding color relationships and aesthetic balance.
-Each color was carefully chosen not just for its individual beauty, but for how it complements other colors in the collection.
-The result is a timeless palette that continues to inspire designers, artists, and creatives worldwide nearly a century after its original publication.
+This collection of 159colors represents Wada Sanzo's lifetime dedication to studying chromatic relationships and aesthetic balance.
+Each color was chosen not only for its individual beauty, but for how it complements others.
+The result is a timeless palette that continues to inspire designers and artists worldwide nearly a century later.

 How to Use These Colors

-Each color card displays comprehensive color information to help you implement these beautiful hues in your projects:
+Each color card includes complete information for implementing these colors in your projects:

 - HEX values — Perfect for web design, CSS, and digital applications

-- RGB values - Used in screen-based design and digital media
+- RGB values — Used in screen design and digital media

 - CMYK values — Essential for print design and physical media

-- LAB values - Device-independent color space for precise color matching
+- LAB values — Device-independent color space for precise matching

-Click on any color to view its detailed page, where you'll find pre-made harmonious color palettes that work beautifully with that color.
-Wada Sanzo carefully curated these combinations to ensure visual harmony and aesthetic appeal in any design context.
+Click any color to view its detail page, where you'll find pre-designed harmonious color palettes that pair perfectly with it.

 Browse All 159 Colors

-From soft pastels to rich jewel tones, explore the full spectrum of Wada Sanzo's color collection below.
-Each color is a gateway to discovering perfectly balanced color combinations for your next creative project.
+From soft pastels to deep jewel tones, discover the full spectrum of Wada Sanzo's color collection.
+Each color is a gateway to perfectly balanced color combinations for your next creative project.